-With big weddings off the menu for a while, a lot of couples are wondering how to elope and still have a wonderful experience.
+With big weddings off the menu for a while, a lot of couples are wondering how to elope and still have a wonderful wedding day experience.

 Eloping has a lot of mysteries surrounding it.

 Sure, it sounds SUPER romantic, but it has many legal and practical aspects which you need to consider.

 Let’s talk about what you need to know before you run away to get married!

 Actually, eloping is becoming more and more popular.
 Not just because of the jetting off to an exotic country connotation.

 There are many reasons why people choose to elope, rather than traditional marriage.